Myrheimb/TravelLog/README.md

 # TravelLog

-A simple program written in Python 3.x that lets you log your driving to and from your work places in a spreadsheet.
+A simple program written in Python 3.x, using tkinter for GUI, that lets you log your driving to and from your work places in a spreadsheet.

 ## Getting started